-- a fault or malfunction in the auction processing system, or another system operated by the Clean Energy Regulator - a circumstance that compromises the integrity of the auction process - a failure or suspected failure by a participant or an authorised bidder to comply with these guidelines - a failure or suspected failure by a participant or an authorised bidder to comply with a direction given by the Clean Energy Regulator relating to the auction process - a breach or suspected breach of any of the following that affects the auction or the conduct of participants or authorised bidders: - " the Carbon Credits Act - " the Corporations Act 2001 - " the Competition and Consumer Act 2010 - " the Criminal Code - " any other Commonwealth, State or Territory law that is relevant to an auction, or the conduct of participants or authorised bidders, or
+• a fault or malfunction in the carbon abatement purchasing process bidding platform, or another system operated by the Clean Energy Regulator

-" the occurrence, suspected occurrence or possible future occurrence of conduct intended to affect the integrity of an auction.
+- a circumstance that compromises the integrity of the auction process - a failure or suspected failure by a participant or an authorised bidder to comply with these guidelines - a failure or suspected failure by a participant or an authorised bidder to comply with a direction given by the Clean Energy Regulator relating to the auction process - a breach or suspected breach of any of the following that affects the auction or the conduct of participants or authorised bidders: - " the CFI Act - " the Corporations Act 2001 - " the Competition and Consumer Act 2010 - " the Criminal Code Act 1995 - " any other Commonwealth, State or Territory law that is relevant to an auction, or the conduct of participants or authorised bidders, or - " the occurrence, suspected occurrence or possible future occurrence of conduct intended to affect the integrity of an auction.

+If an auction is suspended, the Clean Energy Regulator will restart or cancel the auction, within a reasonable timeframe.
 If the Clean Energy Regulator is satisfied that a suspended auction can continue and be conducted in a fair and orderly manner, the auction will be restarted and will continue.
-If an auction is suspended, the Clean Energy Regulator will restart or cancel the auction, within a reasonable timeframe.
-If an auction is cancelled, it will be rescheduled and the date(s) and bidding window of the rescheduled auction published on the Clean Energy Regulator website.
+If an auction is cancelled, it may be rescheduled and the date(s) and bidding window of the rescheduled auction will be published on the Clean Energy Regulator website.